SharkBait80/EKSContainerLab/module-6/README.md

-# Module 5 - Transform the Sample Application to .NET Core
+# Module 6 - Dockerize the Sample Application

 **Time to complete:** 10 minutes